2015 Concordia 3MT Competition

 The Three Minute Thesis Competition (3MT) was created by the University of Queensland, which was introduced in 2008 and is now happening annually.
 In 2010, The University of Queensland hosted the Inaugural Australia and New Zealand 3MT competition – 33 universities competed in that competition, representing over 50,000 PhD and Master of Philosophy students.

 In 2012, Concordia University joined the 3MT family, and held its first-ever Three Minute Thesis Competition.
 Concordia is the first university from Quebec to hold an official 3MT event.
 Since 2012, universities across Canada have hosted 3MT competitions.
-In 2014, the Canadian Association of Graduate Studies will host the nationwide competition for English presenters and ACFAS will host the nationwide competition for French presenters.
+In 2015, the Canadian Association of Graduate Studies will host the second nationwide competition for English presenters and ACFAS winners will participate in the second nationwide competition for French presenters.

 To be able to participate in 3MT, you must be a near-completion masters level or PhD candidates from Concordia University in good standing.
 Students must not have graduated prior to March 1st of the current competition year.